Joan Goodfellow: Initial film and television performances (1972–1974)

 manages to convey all the terror and bravery of a bird stalked by ruthless hunters.
 I commend her to your attention."
 Regarding her memories of making the film, Goodfellow later recalled, "We had a wonderful time.
 We boogied and played guitar, and Robert Ryan played the fiddle."
 She also became close friends with one of her co-stars Season Hubley, who at the time was another newcomer to films.
-According to Goodfellow, she and Hubley "lived together in a red convertible ’65 Galaxie 500 with two dogs.
+According to Goodfellow, she and Hubley "lived together in a red convertible '65 Galaxie 500 with two dogs.
 We were pretty wild, two crazy young kids in Hollywood.
 We were having a hoot."

-Goodfellow's next assignment was a small role in an amiable TV-movie western, The Gun and the Pulpit, which debuted on ABC's Movie of the Week the spring of 1974.
+Goodfellow's next assignment was a small role in a TV-movie western-comedy, The Gun and the Pulpit, which debuted on ABC's Movie of the Week the spring of 1974.
 The film starred Marjoe Gortner and was helmed by Daniel Petrie, a veteran director who, in his next film, would cast Goodfellow in the most prominent role of her career.